I was told that I need a noise study. What do I need to provide to start the process?

 A: Our measurement equipment is laboratory-calibrated and must meet strict tolerances to conform with current standards for acoustical measurements, including the capability to accurately measure average noise levels, specific frequencies, and other such factors.
 A smart phone app or sound level meter that does not meet industry standards will not provide this level of accuracy and would not be accepted in a professional setting.
 Without the proper equipment and training, it is very easy to take measurements with misleading results.

 What are your qualifications?

 A: Our consultants are highly qualified to perform this work and hold academic degrees in the field of Acoustics.
 There is currently no licensure for acoustical consulting in the State of California.
 Our firm is included on the County of San Diego Approved CEQA Consultant List.
 We are also a member of the National Council of Acoustical Consultants (NCAC), a firm that recognizes expert Acoustical Consultants based on proven experience in the field and requires adherence to a strict Canon of Ethics supporting high standards of business practice and consulting services.
-In addition, in order to stay up-to-date with the most current standards and technologies available, our staff maintains memberships with various organizations including the Acoustical Society of America (ASA), Institute of Noise Control Engineering (INCE), American Society of Testing & Materials (ASTM) Committee E33 (Acoustics), and the Association of Environmental Professionals.
+In addition, in order to stay up-to-date with the most current standards and technologies available, our staff maintains memberships with various organizations including the Acoustical Society of America (ASA), Institute of Noise Control Engineering (INCE), and American Society of Testing & Materials (ASTM) Committee E33 (Acoustics).
 Specific project experience and resumes can be provided upon request, if needed.

 Can you solve my noise problem?